X-PLUG/MobileAgent/README.md

 ## 📢News
-* 🔥We proposed Demo that can upload mobile phone screenshots to experience Mobile-Agent-V2 in [Hugging Face](https://huggingface.co/spaces/junyangwang0410/Mobile-Agent) and [ModelScope](https://modelscope.cn/studios/wangjunyang/Mobile-Agent-v2).
+* 🔥[6.27] We proposed Demo that can upload mobile phone screenshots to experience Mobile-Agent-V2 in [Hugging Face](https://huggingface.co/spaces/junyangwang0410/Mobile-Agent) and [ModelScope](https://modelscope.cn/studios/wangjunyang/Mobile-Agent-v2).
 You don’t need to configure models and devices, and you can experience it immediately.
 * [6.
 4] Modelscope-Agent has supported Mobile-Agent-V2, based on Android Adb Env, please check in the [application](https://github.com/modelscope/modelscope-agent/tree/master/apps/mobile_agent).
 * [6.
 4] We proposed Mobile-Agent-v2, a mobile device operation assistant with effective navigation via multi-agent collaboration.
 * [3.10] Mobile-Agent has been accepted by the **ICLR 2024 Workshop on Large Language Model (LLM) Agents**.